 The only warning I would give on this is to make sure that fish is from a sustainable source and not farmed.

-Unsalted seeds are high in potassium, magnesium, and other minerals known to reduce blood pressure.
+Unsalted seeds are high in potassium, magnesium, and other minerals which are known to reduce blood pressure.
 Enjoy a cup of sunflower, pumpkin, or squash seeds as a snack between meals…. a nice healthy snack.

 For those who know me can just imagine the smile on my face …I love chilli and for anyone with high blood pressure, chilli peppers might be just what the doctor ordered, according to a study reported in the August issue of Cell Metabolism, a Cell Press publication.
 While the active ingredient that gives the peppers their heat – a compound that is known as capsaicin might set your mouth on fire, it also leads blood vessels to relax, the research in hypertensive rats shows.